 Interest rate risk relates to the risk that the fair value or cash flows of a financial instrument will fluctuate because of changes in market interest rates.
 The Group's interest rate risk arises primarily from its bank balances, bank borrowings and lease liabilities.
-As at 31 March 2024 and 2023, the Group's certain bank balances and bank borrowings were carried on floating rate basis and were denominated in Hong Kong dollars.
+As at 31 March 2025 and 2024, the Group's certain bank balances and bank borrowings were carried on floating rate basis and were denominated in Hong Kong dollars.

-As at 31 March 2024, it was estimated that if there was a decrease of 1% (2023: 1%) in interest rate, with all other variables remaining constant, the Group's consolidated equity and loss after tax would have increased and decreased by approximately HK\$651,000, respectively (2023: equity would have increased and profit after tax would have increased by HK\$701,000).
+As at 31 March 2025, it was estimated that if there was a decrease of 1% (2024: 1%) in interest rate, with all other variables remaining constant, the Group's consolidated equity and profit after tax would have increased by approximately HK\$515,000, respectively (2024: equity would have increased and loss after tax would have decreased by HK\$651,000).
 The same percentage increase in interest rate would have the same magnitude on the Group's profit/loss for the year and equity but of opposite effect.
 The assumed changes in interest rate represent management's assessment of a reasonably possible change in interest rates over the period until the next annual reporting date.